AdobeDocs/experience-manager-cloud-manager.it-IT/help/using/first-time-login.md

 ---
 title: Primo accesso
-seo-title: Primo accesso ad Adobe AEM Cloud Manager
+seo-title: First Time Login to Adobe AEM Cloud Manager
 description: Se hai configurato le configurazioni generali e sei pronto per utilizzare Cloud Manager per la prima volta, segui questa pagina.
-seo-description: Se hai configurato le configurazioni generali e sei pronto per utilizzare Adobe AEM Cloud Manager per la prima volta, segui questa pagina.
+seo-description: Follow this page if you have set up your general configurations and you are ready to use Adobe AEM Cloud Manager for the first time.
 uuid: 7c8458a6-6de8-4946-ac0c-fb10bce17a15
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/CLOUDMANAGER